canberra house.

 kitchen.

-The kitchen layout evolved directly from the client’s needs, prioritizing effortless functionality.
+The kitchen layout evolved directly from the client’s needs, prioritizing functionality.
 Finger-pull cabinetry maintains a sleek, uninterrupted aesthetic, while the expansive island houses a generously sized cooktop with integrated ventilation, making it a true foodie’s workspace.
 A large sink, an exposed fridge for quick access to water and ice, and ample wine and bar storage enhance both practicality and hospitality.
 The breakfast bar invites casual mornings, while a custom bar area showcases the client’s wine collection and offers a service window direct to the lounge, ensuring the space is as suited to quiet moments as it is to lively gatherings.

 dining.